In This Section:

 2.10 Year 4 MMathStat Outcomes

-Your mark for the third year contributes 40% to overall mark for integrated Masters in Mathematics & Statistics programme.
+Your mark for the fourth year contributes 40% to your overall mark for the integrated Masters in Mathematics & Statistics programme.

 The possible outcomes of the fourth year are as follows: